 COMP BM (Article 64a + Article 65)

-Article 64a (> )
+Article 64a (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Internal Audit of the Authority

 The Authority shall establish an Internal Audit Committee which shall provide an opinion to the European Parliament and the Council on the discharge of that part of the budget which is not financed by the Union budget.
 (212 Balz, Berès, 844 Berès et al)